 Russian oil giant Rosneft appoints former Austrian foreign minister to its board

-MOSCOW (Reuters) - Shareholders in Russian oil giant Rosneft on Wednesday appointed former Austrian foreign minister Karin Kneissl to the company’s board.
+Shareholders in Russian oil giant Rosneft (ROSN.MM) on Wednesday appointed former Austrian foreign minister Karin Kneissl to the company's board.

 Rosneft nominated her in March after Prime Minister Mikhail Mishustin signed a decree listing her as a candidate to become an independent director on state-owned Rosneft's board.